juhanr/exercise-banking-service/README.md

 * A unique sessionId is generated for each request, used in logs and returned with error response for better debugging.
 * log4j2 was used instead of logback as the logger implementation, just because of personal preference.
   Otherwise, the code uses SLF4J as an abstraction layer.
+* Flyway is used for database schema migrations since it enables schema versioning and it's a mature and easy-to-use tool.
+* Database write queries are done in transactions to enable rollbacks in case a problem appears after an update or insert.

 ### Estimate on how many transactions can your account application can handle per second on your development machine
 * ~31 transactions per second when sending transactions for one specific account (tested with Apache JMeter).